TFSA

 Simple mistakes TFSA investors continue to make

-With almost ten years of data now available, it is possible to analyse whether investors and advisors are taking full advantage of TFSAs.
+With ten years of data now available, it is possible to analyse whether investors and advisors are taking full advantage of TFSAs.
 Despite the tax-free advantages of TFSAs for long-term savings, investors are making simple mistakes that can impact the material benefits they offer.

 4 minutes